 - Identification of Deviations in Standards of Care: As it relates only to a patient who has died, Dr. Chundru has the ability to identify any type of deviation in medical care that was not usual in a clinical setting.
 He will determine if the standard of care or treatment protocol administered to the patient fell outside traditional and normal standards of care.
 It is necessary to prove that the medical provider did not deliver the expected level of care or their methods deviated from normal practice.

-- Causation Assessment: Depending on the type of case that is being pursued, Dr. Chundru’s abilities to serve as an expert may vary.
+- Causation Assessment: Depending on the type of case that is being pursued, Dr. Chundru’s abilities to serve as an expert witness or consultant may vary.
 However, causation is a legal term that refers to required proof related to a particular issue stemming from a specific action in the deceased patient’s treatment or medical plan.
 Ultimately, through causation assessment, the party that suffered the injury that resulted in death must prove that this happened because of an error or because of negligence on behalf of the attending physician, healthcare staff, or medical facility.
 Depending on the situation and the type of medical malpractice case that is being pursued, sometimes, causation can be extremely hard to prove.

-- Identification of Mitigating Factors: Again, Dr. Chundru’s expertise in this regard is dependent upon the type of case and circumstances.
+- Identification of Mitigating Factors: Again, Dr. Chundru’s knowledge in this regard is dependent upon the type of case and circumstances.
 This relates to any circumstance or fact that lessens the severity or culpability related to medical negligence or indication that an error has been made.
 For instance, mitigating factors might include the fact that the patient did not follow treatment protocols as prescribed, engaged in drug or alcohol use that interacted with medications, or did something else that lessened the potential of realizing a positive outcome from their medical treatment.